Glossary of business terminology - romain-vignes-53940-unsplash-banner

 When two or more companies are combined into one.

-This is a part of economics that concentrates on the actions of individuals and groups, rather than of whole economies (which is macroeconomics).
+This is a part of economics that concentrates on the actions of individuals and groups, rather than of whole economies (see macroeconomics).

-When the value of an asset you have already bought becomes worth less than what you initially paid.
+When the value of an asset you have already bought becomes worth less than the price you initially paid.

 The amount of profit remaining after deductions such as tax have been made.